 Many women and most men with trichomoniasis have no symptoms, at least not at first.
 Trichomoniasis signs and symptoms for women include:

-- A profuse and often foul-smelling vaginal discharge — which may be white, gray, yellow or green
+- An often foul-smelling vaginal discharge — which might be white, gray, yellow or green

 - Genital redness, burning and itching